Tag Archives: Corsica

 One of the things that distinguish French houses from English ones is the use of shutters.
 This is not to say that no English houses have them; rather, that a lot of French buildings do, especially in the … Continue reading

-We have recently returned from our fifth visit to Corsica, the setting for my novel, The House at Zaronza.
-L’Île de Beauté is a captivating place, with a savage beauty and a culture all its own.
-If you haven’t … Continue reading
+We have recently returned from our fifth visit to Corsica, the setting for my novel, The House at Zaronza (reissued in April 2018).
+L’Île de Beauté is a captivating place, with a savage beauty and a culture all its … Continue reading

 Les Journées du Patrimoine fell this weekend in France, when historic monuments and sites throughout the country are open, many for free.
 I’d like to mark them with an account of a visit that has been on my bucket … Continue reading